8 Health Benefits Of Red Rice Poha

-The healthier cousin of the beaten white rice, red rice poha when cooked with traditional ingredients or even given a continental twist make for a healthy breakfast that helps in weight loss, and keeping healthy weight.
+One of India’s very own breakfast options, red rice poha, when cooked with traditional ingredients or even given a continental twist, can make for a healthy breakfast.
+Red rice poha also helps in weight loss and maintaining healthy body weight.

 Lately, we have been hearing about red rice and its importance in weight loss.

-Research shows that red rice, which mainly grows in Southern India and the Himalayan region, is rich source of vitamins and essential minerals.
+Research shows that red rice, which is mainly grown in Southern India and the Himalayan region, is a rich source of vitamins and essential minerals.
 It improves heart health and reduces bad cholesterol.

-Anthocyanins are a powerful anti-inflammatory agent.
-Red rice is known to alleviate the risk of allergies, cancer, while helping in weight management too.
+- Anthocyanins are a powerful anti-inflammatory agent.
+Red rice is known to alleviate the risk of allergies, cancer, while helping in weight management as well.

 Magnesium helps in lowering blood pressure and prevents heart attack.